 Arrest is available for maritime liens, proprietary maritime claims and general maritime claims.

-Maritime liens

-Arrest can be made in respect of a maritime lien, being a claim for:
+Maritime liens Arrest can be made in respect of a proceeding on a maritime lien, which includes liens for:

 - (a) salvage;

-- (b) damage done by the ship;
+- (b) damage done by a ship;

-- (c) wages of the master or member of the crew of the ship; and
+- (c) wages of the master or member of the crew; or

 - (d) master's disbursements.